rigofunc/xyting.github.io/_posts/2015-10-17-host-services-in-IIS-rather-than-windows-services.md

 title: Host services in IIS rather than Widnows Services
 ---

-In some scenario, we need to periodally run a task, or some tasks need to be long running in background threads.
+In some scenarios, we need to periodally run a task, or some tasks need to be long running in background threads.
 To decouple it from main business, we could isolate it as a servie, and then communication with it through some protocols, e.g. named pipe, net.tcp, TCP/IP, HTTP and so on.
 The service can be hosted in **Windows Service**, but if we deal with clients with lots of security restrictions on their servers which makes running a **Windows Service** difficalt or impossible.